enterspeedhq/enterspeed-docs/docs/tutorials/product-list-cms-pim/4-create-schemas.md

 }
 ```

-This will hold the structure of our category coming from the PIM.
+This will hold the data model for our category coming from the PIM, creating a view for each individual category.

 ## Product Category List

-Now create a _ProductCategoryList_ schema:
+Now create a _Product Category List_ schema:

 ```json
 {